-SQL Diagnostic Manager returns Blocking Session Wait Time alerts with session 0 and missing information
+SQL Diagnostic Manager returns Blocking Session Wait Time alerts with session 0 and missing information when blocking-process node is empty

 Some users may experience Blocking Session Wait Time alerts with missing information and session 0 when the blocking-process node is empty in SQL Server.
 In SQL Diagnostic Manager 8.01 and later versions, this issue may occur only if the trace that is collecting blocking data doesn't return a SPID for a blocking process.